 A few years back, Netflix was rumored to be testing out a “private” mode.
 Like a web browser’s privacy mode, turning this on would let you watch a movie or TV show but Netflix wouldn’t remember it.
-The idea was that you could watch a cheesy romantic comedy, a show with questionable content or something embarrassing to you without anyone else using the account knowing, or having it influence your future recommendations.
+The idea was that you could watch a cheesy romantic comedy, a show with questionable content or something embarrassing to you without anyone else using the account knowing or having it influence your future recommendations.

-- Select your profile and then hover the mouse cursor over your username in the upper-right corner and select “Manage Accounts.”
+- Select your profile, then hover your cursor over your username in the top right and select “Manage Accounts.”

 It won’t stop them from seeing what you’ve watched, however.

 Edit your viewing history

 Because profiles aren’t locked, anyone using your account on a computer or streaming gadget can see what you’ve been watching.
 Fortunately, if you did watch something you don’t really want anyone else to see, Netflix now allows you to edit your viewing history.